neondatabase/website/content/docs/extensions/pg_stat_statements.md

 |--------|-------|-----------------------|-----------------------|-------|
 | 16391  | 16384 | -9047282044438606287  | SELECT * FROM users;  | 10    |
 ```

+For a complete list of columns and descriptions for the `pg_stat_statements` view, see [The pg_stat_statements View](https://www.postgresql.org/docs/current/pgstatstatements.html#PGSTATSTATEMENTS-PG-STAT-STATEMENTS).

 Let's explore some example usage patterns.